Google Drive organizes files in collections, describes files by types, and provides specific attributes for each file to facilitate file manipulation.

 - Google Workspace document

-A file that a Google Workspace application, such as Google Docs, Sheets, and Slides, creates.
+A file that a Google Workspace application creates, such as Google Docs, Sheets, or Slides.
 The MIME type format is

 application/vnd.google-apps.spreadsheetfor a Google Sheets file).
-For a list of Google Drive and Google Workspace-specific MIME types, see Google Workspace and Drive MIME types.
+For a list of Drive and Google Workspace-specific MIME types, see Google Workspace & Google Drive supported MIME types.

 This list shows some characteristics of a Drive file: